dotConnect for DB2 Frequently Asked Questions

 To do this install dotConnect for DB2 on same computer where SQL Server 2008 resides.

 I am having problems with the licensing in my project...
 What am I to do?

 If any problems with licensing occurred in your project, you should use the License Information dialog to resolve them.
 You can access it from the Visual Studio menu: Tools -> DB2 -> License Information.

 No, end-users of your application do not require any license.

 I get exception "Timeout expired.
 The timeout period elapsed..."
+What to do?